Aging of Japan: Okinawa Prefecture

+Reasons for families tending to have more than two children include Okinawan social norms, cheaper costs of living, as well as lower stress, and competition education levels, despite Okinawa having less welfare for children compared to other regions in Japan.
+The Okinawan culture also emphasises a form of mutual aid called yuimaru, with relatives living close together to help family members with childrearing.
+Okinawa also has increasing numbers of ikumen; fathers who are actively involved in parenting.

 Government policies

-The Japanese government is addressing demographic problems by developing policies to encourage fertility and retain more of its population, especially women and the elderly, in the workforce.
-Incentives for family formation include expanded opportunities for childcare, new benefits for those who have children and a state-sponsored dating service.
-Some policies have focused on engaging more women in the workplace, including longer maternity leave and legal protections against pregnancy discrimination, known in Japan as matahara (マタハラ).
-However, "Womenomics," the set of policies intended to bring more women into the workplace as part of Prime Minister Shinzō Abe's economic recovery plan, has struggled to overcome cultural barriers and entrenched stereotypes.
+The Japanese government has developed policies to encourage fertility and retain more of its population, especially women and the elderly, in the workforce.
+Incentives for family formation include expanded childcare avenues, new benefits for those who have children, and a state-sponsored dating service.
+Policies focused on engaging more women in the workplace include longer maternity leave and legal protections against pregnancy discrimination, known in Japan as matahara (マタハラ).
+However, "Womenomics", the set of policies intended to bring more women into the workplace as part of Prime Minister Shinzō Abe's economic recovery plan, has struggled to overcome cultural barriers and entrenched stereotypes.

-These policies could prove useful for bringing women back into the workforce after having children, but they can also encourage the women who opt not to have children to join the workforce.
-The Japanese government has introduced other policies to address the growing elderly population as well, especially in rural areas.
-Many young people end up moving to the city in search of work, leaving behind a growing elderly population and a smaller workforce to take care of them.
-Because of this, Japan's national government has tried to improve welfare services such as long-term care facilities and other services that can help families at homes, such as daycare or in-home nursing assistance.
-The Gold Plan was introduced in 1990 to improve these services and attempted to reduce the burden of care placed on families, followed by long-term care insurance (LTCI) in 2000.
-These plans have been upgraded and revised over the years to provide more local welfare services and institutions in rural areas, yet the rapidly increasing elderly population makes these efforts difficult to maintain.
+These policies could prove useful for bringing women back into the workforce after having children, but academics have noted that they can also merely encourage productivity among women who opt not to have children.
+The Japanese government has introduced other policies to address the growing elderly population as well, especially in rural areas, where the government has tried to improve welfare services such as long-term care facilities and other services that can help families at homes, such as daycare or in-home nursing assistance.
+The Gold Plan was introduced in 1990 to improve these services and has attempted to reduce the burden of care placed on families; long-term care insurance was introduced in 2000.

+On June 13, 2023, Kishida's cabinet determined the implementation of the "Strategic Policy for Children's Future" at a meeting in order to implement countermeasures against the declining birthrate under a different angle.
+Kishida's government intends to establish the "All Children's Daycare System (tentative name), to be carried out through 2024.
+This system will allow fathers to flexibly take vacational leaves that can be used flexibly on hourly bases, regardless of working conditions.
+The aim is to have this system in full-scale implementation in 2025.
+In addition, child allowances will be raised: The allowance for the first and second children will be 15,000 yen per month for those between the ages of 0 and 3, and 10,000 yen per month for those between the ages of 3 and high school age.
+For the third and subsequent children, the monthly amount will be 30,000 yen for all children from age 0 to high school age.